coenraadhuman/gib/README.md

           Bump current project version with a patch increment -c, --commit-git-hook <COMMIT MESSAGE>
-          Mechanism to provide the latest commit made to be included in project version calculation -h, --help
+          Mechanism to provide the latest commit made to be included in project version calculation -s, --scope-filter <SCOPE_FILTER>
+          Scope Regex filter; provide mechanism for calculating the version of a project withing a monorepo based of a regular expression
+  -h, --help
           Print help
 ```

+_Tool for testing regular expressions with a Rust flavor: [regex101](https://regex101.com/)_

 ### Docker